nihilok/assistants/README.md

 You can customize the behavior of the assistant by modifying the `ASSISTANT_INSTRUCTIONS` environment variable, which defaults to `"You are a helpful assistant."`

+To use with Claude.ai (Anthropic) models, you can set the `CODE_MODEL` environment variable to `claude-3.5-sonnet-latest` or another model of your choice and run the program with the `-C` option.
+You must have an API key for Anthropic models set in the `ANTHROPIC_API_KEY` environment variable (or another variable that you have specified; see below).

 ## Environment Variables

 In addition to `ASSISTANT_INSTRUCTIONS`, other environment variables that can be configured include:

 - `ASSISTANTS_API_KEY_NAME` - The name of the API key environment variable to use for authentication (defaults to `OPENAI_API_KEY`) - remember to also set the corresponding API key value to the environment variable you choose (or the default).
+- `ANTHROPIC_API_KEY_NAME` - The name of the API key environment variable to use for authentication with Anthropic models (defaults to `ANTHROPIC_API_KEY`)
 - `DEFAULT_MODEL` - The default model to use for OpenAI API requests (defaults to `gpt-4o-mini`)
 - `CODE_MODEL` - more advanced reasoning model to use for OpenAI API requests (defaults to `o1-mini`)
 - `ASSISTANTS_DATA_DIR` - The directory to store user data (defaults to `~/.local/share/assistants`)